MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 - Bank account reconciliation assist is activated.
 An administrator must complete this task.
 Learn more in [Configure Copilot and AI capabilities](enable-ai.md).
 - The bank accounts in Business Central that you want to reconcile are linked to an online bank account, or they are set up with a bank statement import format.
 - You're familiar with bank account reconciliation in Business Central.
-Leran more in [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).
+Learn more in [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).

 ## Reconcile bank accounts with Copilot